 Compare this to a single boiler coffee machine, where you’ll usually need to do one after the other, which either means your espresso sits there waiting for you to steam your milk, or your steamed milk loses its texture while it waits for your espresso shot to be prepared.

-Another important thing to look out for is what kind of pump your machines uses, and what kind of pressure it’s capable of.
-This is important as it will effect how much coffee is extracted into your final espresso or cup of coffee.
+Another important thing to look out for is what kind of pump your machine uses, and what kind of pressure it’s capable of.
+This is important as it will affect how much coffee is extracted into your final espresso or cup of coffee.
 In order to propel the water as evenly as possible through a dense bed of ground coffee, your machine’s electric pump needs at least 9 bar of pressure – 15 bar if you’re really serious.

 This pressure can come from either a vibration pump or a rotary pump.
 The latter is seen as the more elegant and modern way, with rotary pumps much quieter, complex, longer lasting, and more consistent with their pressure.
 Consistency is the key to even extraction, so these are often preferred by those who like their espresso coffee as close to perfection as possible.